EOSIO/eosio-java-android-abieos-serialization-provider/README.md

 ABIEOS Serialization Provider is intended to be used in conjunction with [EOSIO SDK for Java](https://github.com/EOSIO/eosio-java) as a provider plugin.

-To use ABIEOS Serialization Provider with EOSIO SDK for Java in your app, add the following modules to your build.gradle:
+To use ABIEOS Serialization Provider with EOSIO SDK for Java in your app, add the following modules to your `build.gradle`:

 ```groovy
 implementation 'one.block:eosiojava:0.0.1'
 implementation 'one.block:eosiojavaandroidabieosserializationprovider:0.0.1'
 ```

-You must also add the following to the `android` section of your application's build.gradle:
+You must also add the following to the `android` section of your application's `build.gradle`:

 ```groovy
 // Needed to get bitcoin-j to produce a valid apk for android.